-Consideration of ESG factors does not imply:
+Northcape's incorporation of ESG factors does not imply:

 - That there are restrictions on the investment universe, other than those outlined under 'Screening'. - That ESG factors are given more or less consideration than other types of factors. - That all ESG factors are given equal consideration. - That the resulting portfolio will have any characteristics.1